A hand holding a Chicago-style hotdog

 Chicago-style hot dog

-Chicago-style hot dogs aren’t just mystery meat slapped on a bun.
-Chicago-style hot dogs are specifically Vienna Beef hot dogs served on a poppy seed bun and topped with yellow mustard, neon green relish, chopped white onions, fresh tomato slices, a pickle spear, sport peppers, and celery salt.
+Chicago-style hot dogs aren’t mystery meat slapped on a bun.
+The hot dogs here are specifically Vienna Beef hot dogs served on a poppy seed bun and topped with yellow mustard, neon green relish, chopped white onions, fresh tomato slices, a pickle spear, sport peppers, and celery salt.

 Giardiniera

-Great food can change the game, especially in a big city like Chicago.
-Living near a variety of restaurants not only ensures you eat well, but also allows you to appreciate the community around you.
-We’ve done the hard work for you and rounded up 10 Chicago neighborhoods with the best food, based on professional food critics’ opinions and resident preferences.
+Great food can be a game changer, especially in a big city like Chicago.
+Living near a variety of great restaurants not only heightens your daily living experience, it also allows you to appreciate the community around you.
+We’ve rounded up 10 Chicago neighborhoods with the best food, based on professional food critics’ opinions and resident preferences.

-The 10 best foodie neighborhoods in Chicago in 2025 are:
+The 10 best foodie neighborhoods in Chicago are:

 Chinatown

 Unlike other Chinatowns in the U.S., Chicago’s Chinatown is only growing, according to the Chicago Sun-Times.
-Residents of all backgrounds can enjoy classic Chinese cooking at one of the neighborhood’s numerous restaurants, and the annual Chinatown Summer Fair celebrates the neighborhood’s roots with live music, dance performances, and food vendors.
+You can enjoy classic Chinese cooking at one of the neighborhood’s numerous restaurants, and the annual Chinatown Summer Fair celebrates the neighborhood’s roots with live music, dance performances, and food vendors.

 Hyde Park

-As the site of the 1893 World’s Fair, Hyde Park is a cultural center.
-The neighborhood is surrounded by museums, like the DuSable Black History Museum and the Griffin Museum of Science and Industry, and the University of Chicago campus on the south side of the neighborhood makes the neighborhood a hub for academics.
+As the host site of the 1893 World’s Fair, Hyde Park is a cultural center.
+The neighborhood is surrounded by museums, like the Griffin Museum of Science and Industry, and the University of Chicago campus on the south side of the neighborhood makes the neighborhood a hub for academics.

 In addition to education, food is a major facet of Hyde Park’s culture.
 Restaurants are scattered around the neighborhood, but 53rd and 57th streets are both hotspots.
-Locals love Roux, 14 Parish, and Virtue, and Valois is a favorite of former president Barack Obama.
+Locals love Roux, 14 Parish, and Virtue.
+Valois, a classic American cafeteria, is said to be a favorite of former president Barack Obama.

 Lincoln Park